sql-builder/stitchggadssource/README.md

 # Google-ads

-BETA package for transforming Google datasets managed by Segment, Stitch or Fivetran.
+BETA package for transforming Google datasets managed by Stitch.

 ## Configure the package